Resolving Text Conflicts

 To resolve a text conflict using the merge tool

-- In the Local tab of the Changes tool window, select the conflicting file:
+- In the Local Changes tab of the Version Control tool window, select the conflicting file:

 - If you want to accept the server version and overwrite your local changes, click Accept Theirs.
 If you want to force your changes to the repository, click Accept Yours.
 Clicking Merge opens the merge tool, where you can accept or discard each change individually.
 So doing, the file is automatically marked as resolved, and auxiliary files are deleted.